General Surgery Residency

 We also provide experiences at the following hospitals:

-- New London Hospital in New London, New Hampshire: Providing experience in general surgery, laparoscopy, and endoscopy in a community-based surgical practice
+• New London Hospital in New London, New Hampshire: A critical access hospital that provides experience in general surgery, laparoscopy, and endoscopy in a community-based surgical practice.

-- Veteran's Administration Medical Center in White River Junction, Vermont: Providing experience with an aging and, often, indigent population with multiple co-morbidities
+• Veteran's Administration Medical Center in White River Junction, Vermont: Providing experience in general surgery and advanced laparoscopy with military veterans often with multiple co-morbidities.

 Clinical and research experience